PrincessMaggy/huddle-landing-page/README.md

 ## My process

-I started this project by first writing the respective HTML codes, and proceeded to styling using flexbox and bootstrap.
+I started this project by first writing the respective HTML codes, and proceeded to styling using flexbox.
 ### Built with

 - Semantic HTML5 markup